cccu-uk/U10130_FCP_Practicals/content/MotorController/MotorController.md

 >
 > - What happens to the motor when the resistance value is changed?
 Adjust line 54's value to match the resistance on the resistor.
 > - Why are we using float for some variables and int for others?
 What would happen if, for example, we defined PWM or lnOhm via int instead of float?
+> - Why was #define used on some variables?
 > - With the knowledge that each line of code takes *some* time to execute, specifically mathematical functions, would pre-calculating all of the constants in an equation speed up the programme?
 Try it.
 > -  Explore the code; make changes to experiment with different temperature values, PWM values, timings, and conditional statements (if, else if).

-Full code is seen below:
+The full code is seen below:

 ```C++
 #define en 10